-Following a season-long battle with Lucas di Grassi, Sebastien Buemi claimed the 2015/16 Drivers' title by the narrowest of margins.
-Formally the frontman for three-time championship-winning Renault e.dams outfit and one of the most successful drivers in ABB FIA Formula E World Championship history, Buemi moved to sister team Nissan e.dams for the 2018/19 campaign alongside Oliver Rowland.
-The Frenchman will be hunting for an FIA World Championship crown in 2020/21.
+2015/16 Drivers' champion Sebastien Buemi continues with the Nissan e.dams outfit alongside Oliver Rowland.
+As one of the most successful drivers in ABB FIA Formula E World Championship history, the Swiss driver will be on the hunt for an FIA World Championship crown in 2020/21.

 Alongside rival Lucas di Grassi (Audi Sport Abt Schaeffler), Sebastien Buemi is one of the most successful drivers in the ABB FIA Formula E Championship.
 As one of the series' four champions, the Swiss driver not only has the most wins to his name but an outstanding number of Julius Baer Pole Positions to match.